-Rate of Interest: Keynesian and IS-LM Theories of Interest rate (two sector model with relevance numerical), Monetary and Fiscal Policies.
+Rate of Interest: Keynesian and IS-LM Theories of Interest rate (two sector model with relevance numerical), latest advancment in theories of interest.

 UNIT 4: Trade Cycles

 Definition of Trade Cycle, Casues of Trade Cycles, Theories of Trade Cycles (Pure Monetary Theory, Monetary Over-Investment Theory, Keynes Theory, Hicks and Samuelson), Policy intervention to control trade cycle, Dynamic effects of trade cycles on business.